 Community Affairs Careers

-Community Affairs employees at the Office of the Comptroller of the Currency (OCC) apply their community and economic development skills to a broad range of issues affecting national banks.
+Community Affairs Department employees at the Office of the Comptroller of the Currency (OCC) apply their community and economic development skills to a broad range of issues affecting national banks and federal savings associations.
 The Community Affairs Department is staffed by professionals from a variety of disciplines and backgrounds, from economics and finance to urban planning.

 Positions in the OCC’s Community Affairs Department may be available in one of three areas—Community Affairs Policy, Community Development, and District Community Affairs Outreach.
 All positions require experience in one or more specialized areas of CRA (Community Reinvestment Act) and community and economic development, including small business, affordable single-family mortgages, multifamily housing, and mixed-use development.